mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### COMMDOT

-A commdot is a tiny microphone/speaker and transmitter, ranging in size between a few centimetres and a few millimetres across.
+A commdot is a tiny microphone/speaker and transmitter, ranging in size between a few centimeters and a few millimeters across.
 A commdot is capable of interfacing with another communications device and relaying messages back and forth.
-Commdots have a range of only a few metres and are usually used as hands-free communicators but can also be used as improvised bugs or throat microphones.
+Commdots have a range of only a few meters and are usually used as hands-free communicators but can also be used as improvised bugs or throat microphones.
 At TL12 commdots are able to decipher and transmit subvocal communications and include a tiny nearly imperceptible earpiece to allow communications that are effectively silent.

 Commdot TL Effect Cost
 Basic 10 Hands-free vocal commentator  Cr10